wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 14, 2019               [Page 4]
+Kumari & Doyle          Expires January 23, 2020                [Page 4]

-Internet-Draft            Secure Device Install                June 2019
+Internet-Draft            Secure Device Install                July 2019

    This document uses the serial number of the device as a unique